 Many end-users in California still receive electricity at regulated rates that are significantly below market prices.
 They are not provided efficient incentives to curtail consumption, or to shift consumption from periods when electricity is most expensive to times when it is cheapest.

-Finally, the California ISO has concluded that California’s high prices were exacerbated by generator market power, which gives generators incentives to withhold capacity and/or raise prices during peak demand periods.
-The full role of market power has not yet been established.
-It is important to note, however, that periods of scarce capacity can both result from market power and facilitate market power.
-When demand exceeds supply, existing generators can charge excessive rates for their power, driving prices higher and resulting in further scarcity.
-Essentially, there exists a negative feedback loop between scarcity and market power.
-Market power causes scarcity, which further facilitates the exercise of market power.
-Market power then drives prices higher and results in increased scarcity.
-We believe that the interplay between generation scarcity and market power has forced California’s utilities’ financial stress to extremes earlier than it would have otherwise.

 Financial Crisis

 It is not likely that California’s financial crisis would have occurred in the absence of inappropriate regulatory policies that prevented California’s utilities from recouping the rising cost of purchasing power to serve retail demand.
 California’s deregulation plan, Assembly Bill 1890 (AB 1890), simultaneously encouraged utilities to divest their generation while requiring them to make all purchases from a spot market, the California Power Exchange (PX).
 Regulatory policies explicitly forbade utilities from signing bilateral contracts during the transition period to full deregulation, and otherwise limited their ability to hedge spot price risk.
 State policies also prevented utilities from passing through higher purchase costs to retail customers.
 The net result was that the incumbent suppliers were fully exposed to spot market volatility, which only exacerbated the physical supply crisis.
 High wholesale electricity prices effectively squeezed the utilities to the point of insolvency.